python/cpython/PCbuild/readme.txt

     Required for building Release configuration builds that make use of Profile Guided Optimization (PGO), on either platform.

+To build modules that depend on external libraries, you need to download (and, for some of them, build) those first.
+It's thus recommended to build from the command line once as specified below under "Getting External Sources" as that does this automatically.

-All you need to do to build is open the solution "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform, then build with "Build Solution".
+Then, to continue development, you can open the solution "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform, then build with "Build Solution".
 You can also build from the command line using the "build.bat" script in this directory; see below for details.
 The solution is configured to build the projects in the correct